eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

-To measure latency between two different applications, you need to run two instances of the *ddsperf* tool and instruct one of them to endorse the role of a *sender* that sends a given amount of data (a sequence of octets) at a given rate and the other instance takes the role of *receiver* that sends back the same amount of data to the sender in a Ping-Pong scenario.
+To measure latency between two different applications, you need to run two instances of the *ddsperf* tool and instruct one of them to endorse the role of a *sender* that sends a given amount of data (a sequence of octets) at a given rate, and the other instance takes the role of *receiver* that sends back the same amount of data to the sender in a Ping-Pong scenario.
 The sending action is triggered by the **Ping** option.
 The receiving behavior is triggered by the **Pong** action.
 The